 10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

-A woman with her hair styled in a ponytail is shown wearing a black gym top and tights along with black boxing gloves while performing boxing with a yellow and black punching bag held by a man wearing a black sleeveless hoodie shirt and black pants, while also wondering if there are other punching bag alternatives, in a gym where a boxing ring is visible in the background.
+In a gym, a woman with her hair in a ponytail wears a black gym top and tights, boxing with black gloves on a yellow and black punching bag held by a man in a black sleeveless hoodie and pants, while also considering other punching bag replacements, with a visible boxing ring in the background.

-Boxing and punching bag workouts have become exceedingly popular for their ability to improve overall wellness and strength, but for boxers or aspiring fighters without access to a punching bag, making use of these 10 punching bag alternatives can be even more convenient and even more beneficial in some cases.11
+Boxing and punching bag workouts have gained popularity for enhancing overall wellness and strength.
+For boxers or aspiring fighters without access to a punching bag, these 10 punching bag alternatives can be convenient and even more beneficial in some cases.1

 People wanting to reap the benefits of punching bag workouts can learn tips to easily make DIY homemade equipment, the best punching bag substitutes to buy if the weight or size is an issue, and 3 substitute exercises that can help with punching strength, explosiveness and footwork.